IrfaanNuMan/sem/use-cases/use-case-22.md

 ### Goal in Context

-As an *HR advisor* I want *to produce a report on the top populated capital cities in a region.*
+As an *Census advisor* I want *to produce a report on the top populated capital cities in a region.*

 ### Scope